In the current article and the next article, we review the various PowerShell cmdlets that…

 1. Migration Endpoint | Get + Export Information

-The term – “Migration EndPoint” define an entity that serve as a “logical container”, that contain the set of configuration settings, that Exchange Online server uses for addressing Exchange on-Premises mail server.
+The term – “Migration EndPoint” define an entity that serves as a “logical container”, that contain the set of configuration settings, that Exchange Online server uses for addressing Exchange on-Premises mail server.

 Get information about specific EndPoint